a-flyleaf/ygbtdm/scenes.md

 ---
 Part divisions are subject to change, especially around the middle, but for the sake of scope I would really like to not break 12.
 That said, lengths vary.

-I rewrote this like three times at varying lengths and amounts of expressiveness.
-(You can read them [here]({%include url.html%}/oldversions) if you want.)
-What I've settled on is **about a sentence a scene**.
-Since this inevitably leaves details out, there's also an "additional notes" section below each part, for recurring themes and other Things That Will Be Relevant Later.
+After a couple rewrites of varying lengths and amounts of expressiveness, I've settled on what I hope is a happy medium: about a sentence a scene, with additional notes at the end of each part for visually- and/or thematically-significant details.

 ## 1
 possible title: "Relapse"